rafadc/rhythmic/README.md

 ## Defining new drumkits

-Rythmic just fires samples located in drumkit folder.
+Rhythmic just fires samples located in drumkit folder.
 To create a new drumkit just create a new folder with the name of the drumkit.
 Inside it you must place a yaml file like the following

     [{name : kick, file : clap_Dry_c.wav},
     {name : tom_hi, file : tom_Rock_mid.wav}]